contour-terminal/contour/docs/configuration/profiles.md

 ```
 :octicons-horizontal-rule-16: ==hide_while_typing== This boolean option determines whether the mouse cursor should be hidden while typing in the terminal.
 When set to true, the mouse cursor will be hidden when you start typing.
 When set to false, the mouse cursor will remain visible while typing. <br/>

-:fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines: <br/>
+### `permissions`
-`permissions`: configuration allows you to control the access permissions for specific VT sequences in the terminal.
+configuration allows you to control the access permissions for specific VT sequences in the terminal.
 ``` yaml
 profiles:
   profile_name: